 Public Engagement

-• The cultural history of modern Europe
+• The cultural history of the Netherlands and Europe

 • The historical role of scientific expertise in society

-• The Canon of the Netherlands
+• The Canon of Dutch History

-• Teaching history in secondary education
+• History education in secondary education

 History of book distribution

-Dr Marijke Huisman, after producing with the help of students a book about Savanah Bay, a long-standing feminist bookshop in Utrecht, and its network of employees, authors, customers and campaigners, has just finished a monograph about the history of the Centraal Boekhuis, commissioned by this national distribution centre for books.
+Marijke Huisman, after producing with the help of students a book about Savanah Bay, a long-standing feminist bookshop in Utrecht, and its network of employees, authors, customers and campaigners, has just finished a monograph about the history of the Centraal Boekhuis, commissioned by this national distribution centre for books.

 Logo van bitterzoete route